 Members of the SEC, with the exception of the Chairman of the Board of Directors, are rewarded in line with the level of their authority and responsibility within the organisation.
 An executive's total compensation comprises both fixed and variable elements.
 Short-term incentives are paid in cash and are awarded to executives in May, based on performance during the previous financial year.
-These are complemented by long-term awards under the Group's PSU and PCU plans, which serve to both retain key executives and to ensure that the interests of these executives are aligned to the values of the Group, including a focus on capital allocation for long-term strategic purposes and the development of a culture of creativity and responsibility within the Maisons.
+These are complemented by long-term awards under the Group's Performance Share Unit ('PSU') and Performance Cash Unit ('PCU') plans, which serve to both retain key executives and to ensure that the interests of these executives are aligned to the values of the Group, including a focus on capital allocation for long-term strategic purposes and the development of a culture of creativity and responsibility within the Maisons.

 The variable remuneration of each Senior Executive is dependent on performance against certain, pre-defined KPIs.
-These measures are both quantitative, reflecting the performance of the Group or Maison in terms of operating profit, cash generation and return on net assets, and qualitative, with respect to individual and collective management performance.
+These measures are both quantitative, reflecting the performance of the Group in terms of sales, operating profit and cash generation, as well as return on net assets for long-term incentives, and qualitative, with respect to individual and collective management performance.

-Non-executive directors receive fixed compensation only and are not eligible for awards under the Group's short- or long-term incentive schemes.
+Non-executive directors are not eligible for awards under the Group's short- or long-term incentive schemes.